 The decades-long conflict has brought daily suffering and caused extreme physical and psychological harm.
-As COVID-19 continues to have a disastrous impact on millions of vulnerable families, your urgent support is needed now more than ever.
+More than 3 million children are facing acute malnutrition and need life-saving treatment.
+As COVID-19 continues to have a disastrous impact, your urgent support is needed now more than ever.

 Help Save Children in Afghanistan

 There is not a single child in Afghanistan today that has not grown up amidst conflict.